malin-nilsson/VanillaJS-Todo-App/README.md

 # To-Do App
 A simple to-do list built with JavaScript where users can add and check off tasks.

-### Screenshot
+This was a school project where I got to practice the basics of DOM manipulation and event handling, using classes, working with arrays and utilizing local storage to store and retrieve data.

 ![](assets/screenshot.jpg)

 ### Links
 - Live Site URL: https://malinstodo.netlify.app/

 ### Built with
 - HTML
 - CSS
 - SASS